backstage/backstage/docs/backend-system/core-services/root-http-router.md

 ## Configuring the service

-There's additional options that you can pass to configure the root HTTP Router service.
-These options are passed when you call `createBackend`.
+There's additional options that you can pass to configure the root HTTP Router service, by using the `rootHttpRouterServiceFactoryWithOptions` export instead of the raw default factory when passing it to your `backend.add` calls.
+It has the following option fields:

 - `indexPath` - optional path to forward all unmatched requests to.
 Defaults to `/api/app` which is the `app-backend` plugin responsible for serving the frontend application through the backend.